 Not everything we want to paint needs to look like something, such as a bowl of fruit, a tree or a landscape.
 We may instead want to capture the smell of a flower, the feelings we have looking at a sunset.
-Steven Spurrier, the wine expert, calls wine ‘bottled sunshine’ – what does that look like?
+Steven Spurrier, the wine expert, calls wine ‘bottled sunshine’.

 These experiences of our senses and of our thoughts are all quite real, just as real as the flower in the vase.
-The key is knowing how to make creative sense of them.
+The key is to make creative sense of them.

 You are already here!